British Parking Association

-The British Parking Association Limited (BPA), is a British-based trade association that focuses on parking and traffic management fields.
-The association is a company limited by guarantee, and non-profit organisation founded in 1968, though was not registered until 1970.
+The British Parking Association (BPA), is a British-based trade association that focuses on parking and traffic management fields.
+The association is a company limited by guarantee, and non-profit organisation founded in 1968, though it was not registered until 1970.

 Description

 The BPA is fully funded by its members.
 The association's headquarters is in Haywards Heath, West Sussex.
 Parking News is its membership journal published eleven times a year for the BPA by Cambridge Publishers Ltd.